gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ### Sign in

-If the service requires users to sign in, choose to use the [Ariadni CY-Login](https://dsf.dmrid.gov.cy/2022/06/08/ariadni-cy-login-specifications/){rel="noreferrer noopener" target="_blank"} whenever possible to do so.
+If the service requires users to sign in, choose to use the [Ariadni CY-Login (opens in new tab)](https://dsf.dmrid.gov.cy/2022/06/08/ariadni-cy-login-specifications/){rel="noreferrer noopener" target="_blank"} whenever possible to do so.

 ### One thing at a time